hadley/helpr/ideas.md

 Main

-* Main page - display latest changes from CHANGELOG
+* BUSY - Main page - display latest changes from CHANGELOG
 * DONE - Pull in RSS feeds?
   * DONE - needs to be slower
 * DONE - Only display loaded packages